openai/gym/examples/agents/Q_Learning_Games_v2_/README.md

 ### Q_Agent_Implementation

-An implementation of a Q-Agent using OpenAI Gym toolkit as support.
+An implementation of a Q-Agent and Sarsa Agent using OpenAI Gym toolkit as support.

 ### Prerequisites